oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The following authorization server metadata parameter is defined by this specification and is registered in the "OAuth Authorization Server Metadata" registry established in "OAuth 2.0 Authorization Server Metadata" {{RFC8414}}.

 {:vspace}
-token_exchange_token_types_supported
+identity_chaining_token_types_supported
 : OPTIONAL.
-JSON array containing a list of Token Types for OAuth protected resources that can be used with this authorization server.
-Authorization servers MAY choose not to advertise some supported protected resources even when this parameter is used.
-In some use cases, the set of protected resources will not be enumerable, in which case this metadata parameter will not be present.
+JSON array containing a list of Token Types that can be used as an input to the Identity and Authorization Chaining Token Exchange request with this authorization server.
+Authorization servers MAY choose not to advertise some supported token types even when this parameter is used, and lack of a value does not necessarily mean that the token type is unsupported.

 # IANA Considerations {#IANA}